 If you love dogs and want to start your own business, why not start a dog boarding side hustle?

-This in-demand business is the perfect work at home opportunity for anyone who has the space and the desire to work for animals.
+Running your own pet hotel us an in-demand business is the perfect work at home opportunity for anyone who has the space and the desire to work for animals.

 The start-up costs for running a doggy daycare are pretty low and with the right licensing and set-up you can be up and running in no time.